gSchool/js-basic-training/markdown/variables.md

 let age = 1;
 ```

+:star: Declare two variables, one called `aNumber`, and another called `anotherNumber`, and assign some value of type `number` to each of them.
+Then, log the result of adding the 2 number-containing variables in the console.

 ## Assigning Values Returned From Functions to Variables

 Values returned from calling functions can be assigned to variables, just like any other value.